VATSIM-UK/core/CONTRIBUTING.md

 * Go to your database, and find the `mship_account_role` table.
 Set the `role_id` to `1` for your CID.
 * Navigate to `vukcore.localhost/adm/dashboard`.
 You should now be able to log into the admin panel.

-#### Relax

-After all that setup, relax for 5 minutes!
-If you've had any problems, come and find someone in the Slack team.

 ## Contributing to the code

 If you're just getting started with GitHub (and project contributions) then we suggest you take a look at issues [marked with the "up-for-grabs" label](https://vatsimuk.atlassian.net/browse/CORE-26?jql=project%20%3D%20CORE%20AND%20labels%20%3D%20up-for-grabs%20order%20by%20lastViewed%20DESC).
 These issues will be of reasonable size and challenge, for anyone to start contributing to the project.
 [This was inspired by an article by Kent C. Dodds](https://medium.com/@kentcdodds/first-timers-only-78281ea47455#.wior7p101).